astronomer/docs/astro/cli/astro-dev-upgrade-test.md

     astro dev upgrade-test --airflow-version 2.6.3 --provider-check
     ```

-- Test a custom image for an upgrade to an custom versioned distribution.
+- Test a custom image for an upgrade to a custom versioned distribution of Astro Runtime:

     ```bash
     astro dev upgrade-test --image-name quay.io/example-organization/new-example-organization-image:1.0.7